-With many movie theaters having been closed for much of 2020 and many currently closed again, Hollywood studios have been funneling some of their big new titles to various streaming services.
+With many movie theaters closed during much of the pandemic, Hollywood studios have been funneling some of their big new titles to various streaming services.

 If brick-and-mortar theaters can return to some kind of normal operations, then some movie blockbusters surely will be reserved for the big screen.
 But the future of streaming video services has never looked better.

 There are seemingly more streaming services than ever before.
-If you find the options overwhelming, start with “4 Streaming TV Services That Cost $20 a Month — or Less.”
+If you find the options overwhelming, start with “The 10 Most Popular Streaming TV Services.”

 4. Cashless stores